Phase Entrainment by Periodic Stimuli In Silico: A Quantitative Study: Acknowledgements

 \section{Acknowledgements}

-Funding: This research is supported by the Birla Institute of Technology and Science (BITS) Pilani Goa Campus Institutional Research Grants [ grant numbers BPGC/RIG/2018-19 and GOA/ACG/2019-20/Oct/02 ] to BSB.
+This research is supported by the Birla Institute of Technology and Science (BITS) Pilani Goa Campus Grants BPGC/RIG/2018-19 and GOA/ACG/2019-20/Oct/02 to BSB.
 SS is supported by the BITS Pilani Goa Campus Institute Fellowship awarded towards her Doctoral Research.